-At BBVA we have a differential banking model that we refer to as responsible banking, based on seeking out a return adjusted to principles, strict legal compliance, best practices and the creation of long-term value for all stakeholders.
+At BBVA they have a differential banking model that they refer to as responsible banking, based on seeking out a return adjusted to principles, strict legal compliance, best practices and the creation of long-term value for all stakeholders.

 It is reflected in the Bank’s Corporate Social Responsibility or Responsible Banking Policy.
 The Policy’s mission is to manage the responsibility for the Bank’s impact on people and society, which is key to the delivery of BBVA’s Purpose.

 All the Group’s business and support areas integrate this policy into their operational models.
 The Responsible Business Unit coordinates the implementation and basically operates as a second line for defining standards and offering support.

 The responsible banking model is supervised by the Board of Directors and its committees, as well as by the Bank’s senior management.

 The four pillars of BBVA’s responsible banking model are as follows:

 • Balanced relations with its customers, based on transparency, clarity and responsibility.

 • Sustainable finance to combat climate change, respect human rights and achieve the UN Sustainable Development Goals (SDGs).

 • Responsible practices with employees, suppliers and other stakeholders.